About Me

 Kerckhoff,Andy-16

 As a Christian, I believe that God loves to make beautiful things out of broken things, and no person’s life is ever hopeless.
 In brief: Life is hard, but God is good.
+I am happy to integrate my Christian faith into my counseling practice, but only for those who prefer that.

 • Licensed Professional Counselor (Missouri #2019016758)